Robert Bowes (diplomat): Anne of Denmark and Edinburgh

 Anne of Denmark told him that she would like to meet Queen Elizabeth, and wanted to have a young English gentleman or maiden of "good parentage" join her household.
 Bowes passed this request to Cecil to consider.

 In July 1593 he was asked to find out how money given yearly to James VI by Elizabeth as an annuity or subsidy had been spent.
 Bowes lodged at the house of William Fowler in Edinburgh.
 On 24 July 1593 Bowes entertained the Danish ambassador Steen Bille in his lodging while the Earl of Bothwell stayed next door, prior to breaking into Holyroodhouse.
-In September 1593 Bowes's wife, Eleanor Musgrave organised a dinner at their lodging, serving venison in the English manner for the Earl and Countess of Atholl, and they were joined by the Countess of Bothwell.
+In September 1593 Bowes's wife, Eleanor Musgrave organised a dinner at their lodging, serving venison in the English manner for the Earl and Countess of Atholl, and they were joined by the Earl and Countess of Bothwell.

+Early in 1595, Bowes and Alexander Home of North Berwick, the Provost of Edinburgh, took witness statements from the crew of the Bruce, a ship owned by George Bruce of Carnock which had been commandeered by English privateers off the coast of Spain and forced to take on board a number of enslaved Africans.

 Anne of Denmark made another ouverture of friendship to Elizabeth I in May 1595, asking for her portrait.
 There was no response and Bowes had to reiterate her request.
 Finally, in February 1596 Elizabeth condescended to grant Anne's "earnest desire" and send her picture.

+Elizabeth came to be concerned at rumours that Anne of Denmark, a Lutheran, had become a Catholic.
+Bowes brought Elizabeth's letter asking for "a few of her lines" in reply to satisfy her.
+Anne told Bowes that that there had been practices to draw her to change her religion.

 Princess Elizabeth

 Bowes wrote news about the birth of Princess Elizabeth at Dunfermline Palace.
 Her christening was proposed to be held on the birthday of her mother Anne of Denmark and then changed (back) to 28 November 1596 at Holyrood Palace.
 Bowes carried the infant to the chapel as the representative of Queen Elizabeth, who was her godmother.
 The Duke of Lennox and the Earl of Mar assisted him.
 Bowes had no gift from Elizabeth however.
 The baillies and Provost of Edinburgh, Alexander Home of North Berwick came to the feast and banquet and made a gift of 10,000 Scottish merks.
 This gift was presented as a grant written with golden letters in a golden coffer given to Anna of Denmark.
 Bowes noted the princess would live at Linlithgow Palace where her keeper Lady Livingstone was an "obstinate papist".

 Bowes wrote to Lord Burghley in August 1597 that the king was "lately pestered and many ways troubled in the examination of the witches which swarm in exceeding number and (as is credibly reported) in many thousands".
 This period has become known as the "Great Scottish Witch Hunt of 1597."
-Around this time, Bowes and Alexander Home of North Berwick took witness statements from the crew of the Bruce, a ship owned by George Bruce of Carnock which had been commandeered by English privateers off the coast of Spain and forced to take on board a number of enslaved Africans.